-The Company has an agreement with a third-party for its \$5.83 million bond requirements in the United States for surety bonds of the same amount.
-The bonds are held in favour of the BLM and the USFS as financial support for environmental reclamation and exploration permitting.
+The Company has an agreement with a third party for its \$5.83 million bond requirements in the United States for surety bonds of the same amount.
+The bonds are held in favour of the US Bureau of Land Management ("BLM") and the US Forest Service ("USFS") as financial support for environmental reclamation and exploration permitting.
 The surety bonds are secured by a \$0.80 million deposit (as at the date of this MD&A) and are subject to fees competitively determined in the marketplace.
 The obligations associated with these instruments are generally related to performance requirements that the Company addresses through its ongoing operations.
 As specific requirements are met, the BLM and USFS as beneficiaries of the different instruments will return the instrument to the issuing entity.
 As these instruments are associated with ongoing and active exploration properties, they will remain outstanding until the earlier of the date that the Company has discharged its remediation obligations or determines to self-fund the underlying bonding obligations.